spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 it's thing and run the `gen` script.
 This creates the `graphqlStores.ts` and `graphqlTypes.ts` files in the `_kitql` folder.

+Taking a look at the `graphqlStores.ts` file now I can see that there is a function for `KQL_AllPostsStore()` which exports `KQL_AllPosts`.

+The function has all the methods on it I'll need for working with the data.

 ## Additional config for Tailwind

-If you're follwing along and you're not into Tailwind you can skip the next bit.
+The rest of the code examples will be using Tailwind.
+If you're follwing along and you're not into Tailwind you can skip this bit.

 ```bash
 # install and config tailwind